VASANTHARUBINI/AI-ML-INTERNSHIP/README.md

-# AI-ML-INTERNSHIP
 # ✨ AI & Machine Learning Internship
 ---

 ## 🚀 Overview

-This repository contains a collection of **real-time AI & Machine Learning projects** completed during my 2-month internship.
-These projects span across Natural Language Processing (NLP), Conversational AI, Voice Interfaces, Educational Tools, and Media Generation using LLMs like **Google Gemini**, and frameworks such as **LangChain**, **FAISS**, and **Streamlit**.
+This repository contains the top 5 real-time AI/ML projects I developed during my internship.
+These projects focus on solving real-world problems using advanced tools like **Google Gemini**, **LangChain**, **FAISS**, **Streamlit**, and more.

+Each project is placed in a dedicated folder with code, dependencies, and instructions.

 ---